-MOD's Armed Forces Families Early Years Programme will look at addressing specific needs that early childhood educators have identified, such as funding to increase capacity for settings that are on Defence Estates.
-By Defence Estate we mean Settings on land owned by Defence, this could be behind the wire, on the patch or at the main gate (known as Defence Infrastructure Organisation - DIO).
+MOD's Armed Forces Families Early Years Programme will look at addressing specific needs that early childhood educators have identified, such as funding to increase capacity for settings or funding to support training and development of staff so that more Armed Forces families have access to high quality childcare.

-Under this programme, we will give priority to projects that did not receive a grant under the Early Years Programme in 2022/23.
-If you did receive a grant, you can still apply but you are very unlikely to receive funding unless you can show a pressing and serious new need.
+Under this programme, we may give priority to the highest quality projects that did not receive a grant under the Early Years Programme in 2022/23.
+If you did receive a grant; you can still apply but you are unlikely to receive funding unless you can show a pressing and serious new need.
 There is more information in the eligibility section of this guidance.

-Projects on Defence Estates
+Projects not on Defence Estates